nhoizey/nicolas-hoizey.com/src/about/index.md

 lang: en
 ---

-{% respimg
-  "/assets/photo-de-nicolas-hoizey.jpg",
-  "Portrait of Nicolas Hoizey",
+{% respimg "/assets/photo-de-nicolas-hoizey.jpg", "Portrait of Nicolas Hoizey", "logo" %}
-  respimg_presets.logo.sizes
-  %}

 I am passionate about **the Web and photography**, among many other interests.

 *If you're more interested in technical stuff, you can learn more [about this website](/about/the-website.html).*